Tirzepatide·Eli Lilly·Injectable pen

 Mounjaro (tirzepatide) is the first dual GIP/GLP-1 receptor agonist — targeting two metabolic hormones simultaneously to suppress appetite, boost fat metabolism, and improve insulin response.

 Mounjaro works through a first-in-class dual-agonist mechanism, simultaneously activating both GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptors.
 While GLP-1 activation suppresses appetite and slows gastric emptying -- similar to semaglutide -- the addition of GIP receptor activation enhances fat metabolism, improves how the body processes and stores energy, and amplifies insulin secretion from the pancreas.
-This two-pronged hormonal approach addresses weight and blood sugar from multiple biological pathways, which is believed to explain why Mounjaro produces greater average weight loss than single-receptor GLP-1 medications like Ozempic or Wegovy.
+This two-pronged hormonal approach addresses weight and blood sugar from multiple biological pathways, distinguishing tirzepatide's mechanism from single-receptor GLP-1 medications like Ozempic or Wegovy.

 What is it FDA-approved for?